Typical HVOF coatings

 What is HVOF spray?

 HVOF is a High Velocity Oxygen Fuel.
 The HVOF is a combustion process.
-Using Hydrogen, Propane, Natural Gas or a liquid fuel such as kerosene.
+HVOF fuels can be: Hydrogen, Propane, Natural Gas or a liquid fuel such as kerosene.

 The combustion process generates a very high velocity gas stream.
 The gas stream propels the powder particles at near supersonic speeds.